ese5160/final-project-a07g-a14g-t04-crazy-thursday/A07G/A07G_README.md

 ### 2.1 What does “InitializeSerialConsole()” do?
 In said function, what is “cbufRx” and “cbufTx”?
 What type of data structure is it?

-1. Initializes the UART：（Baudrate & Pin configuration in ） and registers callbacks.
+Initializes the UART - sets up the SERCOM to act as UART and registers the callbacks for asynchronous reads and writes.

+cbufRx and cbufTx are ring buffers to store received characters and characters to be sent.

+The type is **cbuf_handle_t**, which is a pointer to circular buffer structure.

 ### 2.2 How are “cbufRx” and “cbufTx” initialized?
 Where is the library that defines them (please list the *C file they come from)

+Use function **circular_buf_init**.
+From the library **circular_buffer.c** & **circular_buffer.h**.

 ### 2.3 Where are the character arrays where the RX and TX characters are being stored at the end?
 Please mention their name and size.
-Tip: Please note cBufRx and cBufTx are structures.
+Tip: Please note cBufRx and cBufTx are structures

+rxCharacterBuffer and txCharacterBuffer.
+Both of theri size are 512 bytes.

 ### 2.4 Where are the interrupts for UART character received and UART character sent defined?

+In function **configure_usart_callbacks**.

 ### 2.5 What are the callback functions that are called when

-- A character is received?
-(RX)
+- A character is received: **usart_read_callback**.

-- A character has been sent?
-(TX)
+- A character has been sent: **usart_write_callback**.

-### 2.6 Explain what is being done on each of these two callbacks and how they relate to the cbufRx and cbufTx buffers.
+### 2.6 Explain what is being done on each of these two callbacks and how they relate to the cbufRx and cbufTx buffers

+**usart_read_callback**:

+This function is triggered when receiving a character.
+The received character should be stored in **cbufRx**  for later retrieval.
+The function then restart the UART receive job to keep continuously reading incoming characters.

+**usart_write_callback**:

+This function is triggered when finishing transmitting a character.
+It checks if there are more characters in **cbufTx** waiting to be sent.
+If characters remain, it fetches the next character from cbufTx and sends it via UART.

 ### 2.7 Draw a diagram that explains the program flow for UART receive – starting with the user typing a character and ending with how that characters ends up in the circular buffer “cbufRx”.
-Please make reference to specific functions in the starter code.
+Please make reference to specific functions in the starter code

 ### 2.8 Draw a diagram that explains the program flow for the UART transmission – starting from a string added by the program to the circular buffer “cbufTx” and ending on characters being shown on the screen of a PC (On Teraterm, for example).
 Please make reference to specific functions in the starter code

-### 2.9 What is done on the function “startStasks()” in main.c?
+### 2.9 What is done on the function “startTasks()” in main.c?
 How many threads are started?

+Calls xTaskCreate() to create the CLI task and logs the FreeRTOS heap size before & after task creation.

+In starter code, only one threads are started.

 #### 3.Debug Logger Module